Sheffield F.C.

 Sheffield F.C. initially played games amongst each other under the Sheffield Rules and did not officially adopt the new FA rules until 1878.

 The club competes in the Rules derby with near neighbours Hallam.
 In 2004, they were given the FIFA Order of Merit, an award given to only one other club; Real Madrid.
 In 2007 they were inducted into the English Football Hall of Fame, to commemorate their 150th anniversary.

 On the pitch, the club's finest hour came in 1904 when they won the FA Amateur Cup, a competition conceived after a suggestion by Sheffield.
 They also finished as runners up of the FA Vase in 1977.

 History

 In 1855, members of a Sheffield cricket club organised informal kick-abouts without any official rules.
 Subsequently, two members, Nathaniel Creswick and William Prest, formed the Sheffield Football Club.

-A London XI who played against Sheffield in 1873.

 The inaugural meeting of the club took place on 24 October 1857 at Parkfield House in the suburb of Highfield.
 The original headquarters was a greenhouse on East Bank Road lent by Thomas Asline Ward, father of the first club president Frederick Ward, and the adjacent field was used as their first playing ground.
 Initially, Sheffield FC games were played among club members themselves and took the format of "Married v Singles" or "Professionals v the Rest".